Enrolment and Orientation Procedure

 Parramatta NSW 2150

 Once your application is received it will be assessed using the AVLC English Language Proficiency Procedure.
 If your application is successful then a letter of offer that includes a formal written agreement will be forward to you along with an itemised list of course money payable.

-Upon receipt of the signed formal written agreement, the letter of authorization from the relevant visa processing office and the tuition fee deposit and enrolment fee the student’s information is entered into PRISMS and an electronic confirmation of enrolment (ECoE) is created and forwarded to the Student along with a welcome letter outlining what the student is required to do upon arrival in Australia.
+Upon receipt of the signed formal written agreement, the letter of authorization from the relevant visa processing office and the tuition fee deposit and enrolment fee the student’s information is entered into PRISMS and a confirmation of enrolment (CoE) is created and forwarded to the Student along with a welcome letter outlining what the student is required to do upon arrival in Australia.

 If the formal written agreement is returned unsigned the formal written agreement is returned to the student to be signed and returned.

 All fees paid are held until the formal written agreement is signed by the student and returned.